LoganKarstetter/TicTacToe/README.md

 # TicTacToe
-A TicTacToe game I wrote around September 2016 and later revised in January of 2018.
-It is written in Java and features a graphical user interface built in Swing.
-The user plays against the computer on one of three difficulty levels.
+A TicTacToe game I made in Java in September 2016 and later revised in January 2018.
+The game features an extensive graphical user interface built using the Java Swing GUI widget toolkit.
+Once playing there are three different difficulties to choose from.
+The level of the difficulty determines the priorities of the computer when playing its turns (I recommend hard mode for a challenge).
+The first to get three in a row wins!
+And yes, there will be ties aplenty.